Mike Zunino Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.3 K/9, the sixth-best in MLB.

-- The White Sox have the 27th-ranked team ERA across all league pitching staffs (4.97).
+- The White Sox have a 4.91 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (70 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (71 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.